-A. Our unmatched product reliability allows us to offer an industry-leading, 25-year limited warranty on the performance of your solar system’s modules, a 10-year limited warranty on inverter and electrical issues, and a 10-year limited warranty on roof workmanship.
-If a system is leased, then all warranty will extend the life of the system leased 20 to 30 year.
+A. Our unmatched product reliability allows us to offer an industry-leading, 25-year limited warranty on the performance of your solar modules, a 10-year limited warranty on inverter.
+If a system is leased, then performance warranty will extend the life of the leased.

 Q. What size solar system do I need?

 A. Every home and business is different, so the size of your system will depend on your energy needs, roof space and solar goals.
-Residential solar systems are typically 3-10 kW, and commercial systems range from 50-500 kW for a medium sized business.
+Residential solar systems are typically 5-10 kW.

-Solar Topps will custom design a solar electrical system to meet your specific needs and offset as much of your utility bill as you desire.
+Solar Topps will custom design a solar electrical system to meet your specific needs depending on the roof available solar roof space and some other factor.